What Is Options Assignment Fee?

 What are options?

-Here’s an example to help make options contracts more concrete:
+Here’s an example to explain options more clearly:

-Let’s say you want to trade ABCD Corporation (ABCD).
-ABCD is currently at $25 per share, and you think it will increase.
-So, you purchase a call option for $150 for 100 shares with a strike price of $35 for one month from now.
+Suppose you’re interested in trading ABCD Corporation (ABCD).
+ABCD trades at $25 per share, and you believe the price will go up.
+You decide to buy a call option for $150 that covers 100 shares with a strike price of $35, and it expires in one month.

 $25 per share x 100 = $2,500 (market price)